 Sports Star Showdown: Beckham Scores While It All Ends In Tears for Ronaldo

-From pro footballers to WWE superstars, we've also uncovered which sportspeople added the most value to their vehicle.
-Perhaps unsurprisingly given his now-global fame, David Beckham boosted the price of his car, a Porsche 911 Turbo, by the most – with it bringing in almost £100k compared to the average resale in 2018.
+From pro footballers to WWE superstars, we’ve also uncovered which sportspeople added the most value to their vehicle.
+The late Diego Maradona, regarded as one of the greatest players in the history of the sport, 1992 Porsche 911 brought in over £370k more than the average resale in March 2021.

-The other footballers that cropped up in our research didn't fare quite as well as Beckham, with Ryan Giggs and Cristiano Ronaldo both parting with variations of the Bentley Continental GT for less than 5% over their average resale value.
-It seems like fancy footwork doesn't translate into extra cash on a car sale.
+The other footballers that cropped up in our research didn’t increase their car value to the same extent as Maradona and Beckham.
+With Ryan Giggs parting with his Bentley Continental GT Mulliner for less than 5% over its average resale value.

 Sir Chris Hoy got more of a name-brand bonus when he bid farewell to his 2010 Ferrari Italia at auction, boosting the average resale by 22% while Danica Patrick, former US racing driver got more than £20k over odds for her Lamborghini Gallardo in January 2019.